 Klara Jelinkova

-Klara Jelinkova is Vice President and University Chief Information Officer at Harvard.
-She is responsible for information technology strategy, policies, and services that support the University's teaching, learning, and research mission, and business operations.
-Klara is also Chief Information Officer for the Faculty of Arts and Sciences, and leads Harvard University Information Technology (HUIT), Harvard’s central IT provider that serves more than 50,000 educators, students, researchers, and staff.
+Klara Jelinkova serves as Vice President and University Chief Information Officer at Harvard University.
+She oversees information technology strategy, policies, and services that support the university's mission in teaching, learning, research, and business operations.
+Additionally, she is the Chief Information Officer for the Faculty of Arts and Sciences and leads Harvard University Information Technology (HUIT), the central IT provider serving over 50,000 educators, researchers, students, and staff.

-From 2010 to 2015, Klara was Chief Information Officer and Senior Associate Vice President at the University of Chicago, where she oversaw the central IT organization providing common technology services across the University, its global centers, and biological sciences division (including UChicago Medicine).
-From 2006 to 2010, Klara served as the Assistant Vice President of Shared Services and Infrastructure and interim CISO at Duke University.
-Prior to arriving at Duke, Klara spent ten years at the University of Wisconsin-Madison.
+From 2010 to 2015, she was the Chief Information Officer and Senior Associate Vice President at the University of Chicago, managing the central IT organization that provided services across the university, its global centers, and the biological sciences division, including UChicago Medicine.
+From 2006 to 2010, she served as Assistant Vice President of Shared Services and Infrastructure and interim CISO at Duke University.
+Before Duke, Klara spent ten years at the University of Wisconsin-Madison.

-Klara is an Adjunct Professor in Management at Rice University’s Jones Graduate School of Business.
-She holds a Doctor of Education from Johns Hopkins University, a Master's in Education from Boston University, and a Bachelor's in Economics and Slavic Languages from the University of Wisconsin-Madison.
+Klara holds a Doctorate in Education from Johns Hopkins University, a Master's in Education from Boston University, and a Bachelor's in Economics and Slavic Languages from the University of Wisconsin-Madison.